-Pre -Implementation Funds Awarded: 2004

-Project Implemented: 2005

-Additional Pre-Implementation Funds Awarded: June 2005

-Anticipted Study Completion Date: 2007
+Pre -Implementation Funds Awarded: 2004 Project Implemented: 2005 Additional Pre-Implementation Funds Awarded: June 2005 Anticipated Study Completion Date: 2007

-January - March 2007 Update: Phase II planning for I-394 MnPASS is underway.
+April - June 2007 Update: Phase II planning for I-394 MnPASS is underway.
 Planning includes facility design concepts, land use and urban design analysis, transit advantages, and outreach and education.
 The Team conducted preliminary analysis of park-and-ride facility utilization and an assessment of future service needs.
-SRF Consulting has been hired to conduct preliminary design and engineering for lane and interchange improvements in the corridor and their work is nearing completion.
-MnDOT hired the Center for Changing Landscapes at the University of Minnesota to conduct community land use and urban design analysis.
-URS has been hired to develop the transit plan and corridor master plan components of the project.
-A corridor advisory committee and several technical committees have been convened to guide the design, land use and transit advantages work.
+SRF Consulting was hired to conduct preliminary design and engineering for lane and interchange improvements in the corridor and their work has been completed.
+The Center for Changing Landscapes at the University of Minnesota is conducting community land use and urban design analysis, working closely with the communities in the corridor to develop a vision for transit compatible land use.
+URS completed an evaluation of transit service characteristics in the corridor and continued to work on the master plan components of the project.
+A corridor advisory committee and several technical committees have been convened and have met several times to help guide the design, land use and transit advantages work.